Course Browser

 Given this is a course in national security, class instruction will likely include written, oral, and visual depictions of physical force and violence—and occasionally extreme representations of the same.

 There is no examination for this course, but a 30-page research paper (constituting 60% of the grade) is required on a topic chosen by the student and approved by the instructors.
-With instructor approval, the course paper may fulfill the Substantial Research and Writing Project provided all SRWP requirements are met.
+The course paper may fulfill the Substantial Research and Writing Project with instructor approval, provided all SRWP requirements are met.
 The remainder of the grade (40%) is based on the quality and frequency of class participation (which may include short papers and/or brief oral presentations).

 583